 ✓ Meet with a dietitian

 You can take control of your kidney disease by attending one of our free classes, taught by a Northwest Kidney Centers dietitian, before you start treatment.
-Sign up for our Eating Well, Living Well class to learn about diet changes you can make now, or, for additional, one-on-one nutrition advice, make an appointment for Medical Nutrition Therapy counseling with one of our dietitians.
+Sign up for our Eating Well, Living Well class to learn about diet changes you can make now.

 ✓ Eat less salt